scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

 },
 ...
 ```
-You can verify that everything is configure correctly by running `npm test` to view unit testing results and code coverage reports.
+You can verify that everything is configured correctly by running `npm test` to view unit testing results and code coverage reports.

 ## Configuring Code Linting and Styling
 It's important to think of linting and styling as two separate entities.
 Linting is part of the CI/CD pipeline and serves as static code analysis.
 This provides feedback on the code that could potentially cause bugs and should cause a failure in the pipeline if issues are found.
 Styling on the other hand is opinionated and provides readabilty and consistency across the codebase.
 However, it's not part of the build pipeline itself and should be run locally prior to a commit.